 - Acquiring customers: An overwhelming majority of business owners understand how customers are discovering their businesses – and how they’re generating new business.

 - Tools and technology: Respondents are using new tools and technologies available for business operations.
-They use multiple tools to manage day-to-day functions and tasks like finance, marketing, and communications.
+They use multiple tools to manage day-to-day functions and tasks like finance, technician scheduling, marketing, and communications.

 What are our predictions for 2017?

 If service commerce does what ecommerce did for retail, the service-based business economy is on a trajectory to grow significantly in the upcoming year.
 Want to check it out yourself?